allthingstalk/att-arduino-lorawan-trackandtrace/README.md

-# loraone_PDK_1
-embedded code for the loraOne product development kit
+# LoRaOne product kit

+This library contains the demonstrators sketches for the LoRaOne multi purpose track-and-trace device.

+Current version: 1.0